Amancio (footballer): Managerial career

 Upon retiring, Amancio began coaching the junior teams of Real Madrid.
 After one season, he decided to dedicate himself to his businesses.
 In 1982, he was readmitted by Luis de Carlos, who had just won the club's presidential elections.

-Amancio once again took charge of Castilla CF, with which he won the Segunda División in his second season.
-The team included the legendary Quinta del Buitre, made up of Butragueño, Míchel, Sanchis, Martín Vázquez, and Pardeza.
+Amancio once again took charge of Castilla, with which he won the Segunda División in his second season.
+The team included the legendary Quinta del Buitre, made up of Butragueño, Míchel, Sanchis, Martín Vázquez and Pardeza.

 In the 1984–85 season, Amancio took charge of the first team.
 However, the outcome was not as good as expected, and he left his post.
 After a time as a consultant, Amancio left Real Madrid to join the sports company Kelme, becoming a representative responsible for the Madrid area.

 In July 2000, Amancio was elected as a member of the board of directors of Real Madrid.
 From this position, he favored the incorporation of former Real players in different positions of responsibility of the club.
 The board of directors agreed that Amancio would be in charge of the 100th anniversary of Real Madrid.

 In 2022, he was appointed to the position of the honorary president of the club.